fpv-iplab/WS-Attended-Object-Detection/README.md

 Contains:
 The script used to make the changes and finetuning to the previously trained ResNet-18 network.
 The loss function present is the kullback-leibler divergence loss.
 The script that allows you to transform probability distributions into segmentation masks and calculate mAPs

+## Requirements

+Linux or macOS with Python ≥ 3.6
+PyTorch ≥ 1.8 and torchvision that matches the PyTorch installation.
+Install them together at pytorch.org to make sure of this
+OpenCV is optional but needed by demo and visualization

+This tool use Detectron2.
+Please see <a href="https://github.com/facebookresearch/detectron2">installation instructions </a>.